-Click on this diagram to show the different progression routes available to schools.
+Click on this diagram to show the primary school pathway.

 Do you want to participate in the Primary Teaching for Mastery programme?

-If you are a Primary teacher interested in developing confident mathematicians with deep connected understanding in your class, we welcome you to apply to participate Primary Teaching for Mastery Work Group in 2020-21.
-The Work Groups are funded, highly regarded, collaborative professional development opportunities for participants, with £1000 funding to help subsidise teacher release time.support improvement across the whole school.
+If you are a Primary teacher interested in developing confident mathematicians with deep connected understanding in your class, we welcome you to apply to participate Primary Teaching for Mastery Work Group.
+The Work Groups are funded, highly regarded, collaborative professional development opportunities for participants, with £1000 funding to help subsidise teacher release time, support improvement across the whole school.

 The Teaching for Mastery Programme is a professional development opportunity designed to support teachers like you to develop best practice in mathematics in your school.
 It is suitable for schools interested in implementing a teaching for mastery approach to maths.